How to disable/turn off touchpad Chromebook

 Turn off or Disable your Chromebook touchpad

 So, you’ve got your super stellar mouse all hooked up to your Chromebook.
+Or you have everything you need to clean the touchpad set up.
 Now you need to disable the built-in touchpad on your Chromebook.
 The first thing you’ll want to do is navigate to the lower right-hand side of your Chromebook.
 Then, follow these steps;

 - Next, click on Settings.
-Scroll down if needed to where it says Device.
+If you need to, scroll down to where it says Device.
 Here you can adjust touchpad settings or disable tap to click.

 - Click the Touchpad or Touchpad and mouse settings button.
 This opens the Touchpad and Touchpad and mouse settings window.
 Now you can adjust the way the touchpad and mouse interact with your Chromebook.